-- The purpose and activities of the trip shall ensure worthwhile learning experiences that extend learning and are consistent with Roman Catholic values. - All educational trips, excursions, and community service activities shall have appropriate approval. - Due regard shall be given to ensure the safety and security of participants. - Details of the trip shall be communicated to parents and the administration. - Written approval of parent or guardian is required for participation of students in all field trips, excursions, and community service activities.
+- The purpose and activities of the trip shall ensure worthwhile learning experiences that extend learning and are consistent with Roman Catholic values.
+School trips should have a clear, legitimate link to a curriculum standard or course objective.
+This includes "end-of-year" class graduation trips. - All school trips must occur between the first day of classes and the last day of classes in the corresponding school year. - All educational trips, excursions, and community service activities shall have appropriate approval.
+Initial approval is granted by the school principal or parish Director of Religious Education.
+Final approval is granted by the pastor/parish director/president. - Due regard shall be given to ensure the safety and security of participants. - Details of the trip shall be communicated to parents and the administration. - Written approval of parent or guardian is required for participation of students in all field trips, excursions, and community service activities.